 55 Yards Bar and Townhouse – This luxury hotel in Newquay is perfect for couples looking for a romantic getaway.
 Situated within a few minutes walking distance from the beach, there are a range of great rooms available and a bar on site.
 Click here to check their availability

-Airbnb – If you’re looking for something a bit different for a great place to stay in Cornwall, consider using Airbnb.
-There are countless properties available for all budgets — like this cosy chalet in Newquay to private rooms in local Cornish homes.
-Click here to browse more Cornwall Airbnbs!
+Private Rentals – If you’re looking for something a bit different for a great place to stay in Cornwall, consider using finding a private house or apartment rental.
+There are countless properties available for all budgets — like this modern sea view apartment in Newquay to this beachfront apartment in St Ives.
+Click here to browse more Cornwall private rentals!

 Not quite what you’re looking for?
 Click here to browse other hotels in Cornwall!